 The Pediatric Pain Management Team focuses on controlling pain for children who receive treatment through SCCA.
 The team works with children who get outpatient care through SCCA and inpatient care at Seattle Children's.

 Pediatric palliative care helps relieve symptoms or other issues that your child has because of serious illness or treatment.
 Much more comprehensive than terminal care, it is helpful at any time from diagnosis throughout treatment.

-Two resource centers—with support that includes lending libraries, notary service, showers, massage, and laundry—are available for families of children and teens who are patients of Seattle Cancer Care Alliance (SCCA).
+The SCCA Patient and Family Resource Center includes a lending library, notary service, among other resources.
+It is available for families of children and teens who are patients of SCCA.

 Social workers at Seattle Children’s help families adjust to a cancer diagnosis and cope with their new situation and the demands of treatment in the best possible way.
 We work with young patients, parents, and siblings.

 The Child Life team at Seattle Children's is here to help make your child’s stay more positive for the entire family.
 Our services are designed to support your child’s emotional and developmental needs and to help your family cope.